 The chroma QP used in deblocking may be different from quantization stage due to the ACT offset, which violates the adoption of JVET-P1001.

 The inverse ACT increases the dynamic range of reconstructed residual that may exceed 16 bits.
+And the input of ACT may exceed 16 bits when the JointCbCr mode is 2 (i.e., Cr = -Cb).

 The ACT QP offsets are fixed instead of signalled in high level syntax as in HEVC.